- Blog Central

 Your Faces Remind Me of His

 As a Carmelite Secular, the most meaningful of all Pope Francis’s speeches in the United States was for me during his visit to the homeless at St. Patrick’s Parish in Washington, D.C.
 He began the speech by recalling, “a person whom I love, someone who is, and has been, very important though out my life…St. Joseph.”
-He then tells the homeless and charity workers in the audience
+He then tells the homeless and charity workers

 Other Blogs by Secular Discalced Carmelites: